wtripp180901/azimuth-tenancy/README.md

 Azimuth to use.

 ## Apps-only mode

+> [!WARNING]
+> "apps-only" mode in Azimuth is currently in technology preview.

 When in "apps-only" mode, all functionality in Azimuth that depends on the availability of a cloud is disabled (e.g. Cluster-as-a-Service, Kubernetes clusters via Cluster API).